Very broadly speaking, people pursuing PhDs fall into one of three camps:

 ID is all about modernizing education in a wide variety of academic and non-academic contexts.
 If you’ve striven to incorporate innovative teaching modules into pedagogy, ID might be the career for you.

-3. Library Science Careers for PhDs
+3. Library Science

 This career path goes by several names: librarianship, library sciences, information sciences, information management, etc.